-Bay Area bridges and overpasses are in their best shape since 1998, thanks to substantial efforts to improve the seismic and structural safety of these critical facilities.
-In 2012, the share of bridges flagged as structurally deficient fell by two percentage points – and now stands at just 15 percent.
+Bay Area bridges and overpasses are in their best shape since 1992 – the earliest year on record – thanks to substantial efforts to improve the seismic and structural safety of these critical facilities.
+Poor bridge conditions hit a peak in 2004 when nearly one-third of the Bay Area’s bridges were identified as structurally deficient.
+Over the past 12 years, seismic retrofit programs on highway bridges as well as upgrades to elevated freeway structures helped the region reverse that trajectory.
+As a result, the share of bridges flagged as deficient fell by a remarkable 25 percentage points – and stood at just 7 percent as of 2016.

 Bridges define the Bay Area.
 From the Golden Gate Bridge to the Bay Bridge, they remain iconic symbols of the region, recognizable to people across the world.
 But they face great threats from natural hazards, as witnessed in 1989 when the Loma Prieta earthquake seriously damaged the Bay Bridge.
 It is critical to ensure that the region’s bridges are structurally sound – so not a single life is lost when the next quake hits.
 Investments over the past decade have profoundly enhanced the condition of hundreds of facilities across the Bay Area.

 The share of structurally deficient bridges and overpasses in San Francisco County in 2016 are at an all-time recorded low.
 Numerous structural repairs were made between 2012 and 2014 and the share of structurally deficient deck area fell by nearly 70 percent in that two-year period.
 Sonoma, Solano, Contra Costa and Alameda counties have also seen improvements over the past decade, though the rate of repair has slowed considerably in the last four years.
 In Alameda and Contra Costa counties, the seismic retrofits of those counties’ toll bridges have contributed to their strong performance.